 Preeclampsia (PE) is a condition that only affects pregnant women, usually after week 20 of the pregnancy.
 Some common symptoms include gestational hypertension and protein in the urine.
 It is often precluded by high blood pressure, but gestational hypertension might not always be preeclampsia.
 This condition affects about 5-8% of all pregnancies.

-The tests for preeclampsia are quite simple, and most cases of preeclampsia can be detected during normal pre-natal check-ups, either through a blood test, urine test, or simple observation of weight gain.
+The tests for preeclampsia are quite simple, and most cases can be detected during normal prenatal check-ups, either through a blood test, urine test, or simple observation of weight gain.
 More in-depth tests include a blood test that can detect specific syndromes, as well as the presence of uric acid in elevated levels.
 You will also provide urine samples over a 24-hour period to measure protein levels, and test kidney functions with the help of a creatinine clearance test.
-With the help of various tools, doctors can make an accurate diagnosis
+With the help of various tools, doctors can make an accurate diagnosis.

 Treatments for Preeclampsia